plbrault/weasleyjs/README.md

 deserve to be called a dependency injection container.
 It is more like a runtime dependency resolver.
 Its primary use-case is to make everything easily mockable for testing purposes.

-This is a work in progress.
-It is recommended not to use it in production for now.
+This is a work in progress, and might still contain a few bugs.
+Be aware that future releases might not follow strict [semver](http://semver.org/) until version `1.0.0` is reached.

 ## Setup